![]() Perseus, Slayer of Medusa, by jovial_cynic, 2008. Image freely copyable under a Creative Commons license. Some rights reserved. |

 w uptime top ps aux | grep -v root

 A fully loaded 36-core machine will have a load average of 36 in "w" and "uptime".
 Anything over that is likely to be using the cores inefficiently.
 The "top" command lets you monitor the machine's activity continuously and in much more detail.
 It lets you see which processes are the heavy CPU users (type "q" to quit).
-The one-shot "ps" command allows you to filter out things you don't want to see in "top".
+The one-shot "ps" command, when combined with "grep", allows you to filter out things you don't want to see in "top".